-Generally, courts look at other types of agreements as binding as loan agreements.
-According to the New York Law Journal, the Supreme Court of New York ruled in 2012 that an employer must honor an oral promise to pay an employee a performance bonus.
+Generally, courts look at other types of agreements to be as binding as loan agreements.
+The Supreme Court of New York ruled in 2012 that an employer must honor an oral promise to pay an employee a performance bonus, notes Justia.